 This puts me in a sticky situation: my options are to eat the unsafe food anyway and get glutened or to make you upset by refusing your extra effort on my account.
 This is one of the worst social situations for a celiac to experience because one choice sacrifices our health and we fear the other will hurt our friendship.

 But friends, there is an easy solution to this!
 Please talk to your gluten-free friend.
 All of our sensitivities are a little different, and we want to work with you to avoid this social faux pas.
 My personal favorite is a dinner party where I bring my own food.
 Sounds unconventional, but I feel great, I can focus on the event, and I get to spend time with you!
 Isn’t that what it’s all about?

 I also enjoy cooking with friends so I can help make sure the food is safe.
 Celiacs are used to cooking frequently so most of us will not shy away from cooking with you ❤

 I appreciate your efforts a lot, but gluten is not alive; therefore it cannot be killed.
 It is a protein (large molecule like from chemistry class) and it becomes sticky when wet.
 So, when you disinfect your dishes, the water helps the gluten stick to the dishes.
 Yikes!

-Best practices for making a dish safe for a celiac?
+Best practices for making a celiac-safe meal?
 Talk with your friend to see what makes them feel safe.
 For me, placing a piece of foil over the plate is an excellent solution.
-I can also bring my own cookware (and maybe even my own food 😉).
+I can also bring my own cookware (and maybe even my own food).